 • Price

-• Full-length, 2-way zipper has a good draft tube to stop cold air coming in
+• Full-length, 2-way zipper has a good draft tube to stop cold air from coming in

 • The hood is adjustable and roomy, with a comfortable quilted construction